difli/ds-collector-lab/README.md

 ## 🧪 Run Diagnostics

-Here’s an optimized version of that section, improving clarity, formatting, and guidance:

----

 ### ✅ Test Cassandra Connectivity

 Before collecting diagnostics, ensure that the collector can connect to Cassandra: